paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 * Duplicate the Background, rename Foreground and change to green
 * The foreground is the only active component.
 We are going to reduce the scale so that the background shows through.
 Since transforms don't expose their data, we use a connector.
 (Drag connector into Inspector)
 *  And we need a float driver to change the scale when our health custom asset changes (drag Float-Driver into the inspector)
-* This is where we hook them up (drop health asset into driver and set component to ScaleX)
+* This is where we hook them up (drop health asset into the driver and set the component to ScaleX)

 <img src="Health-Foreground.png" width="75%" alt="Inspector view of health-bar foreground">

 * We created the health scene for two reasons - so that we can tweak our health bar before adding it to our project and so we can add manual and automatic testing.
 We need to add a component to drive the health bar.
-Fortunately the Unity UI has a slider that works a treat.
+Fortunately, the Unity UI has a slider that works a treat.
 (Bounds//context//UI//Slider)

 <img src="Health-Slider.png" width="75%" alt="Inspector view of health-bar test slider">